 According to Uniclaro's statement of claim the lawsuit does not concern the same purchase price and the same Covid-19 rapid tests as in the Stroakmont & Atton Claim described in Note 16 to the annual consolidated financial statements.
 On 23 February 2023, the Company provided its statement of defense to the court.
 The statement of defense contains similar arguments to reject the allegations in this respect as in the court proceedings in Stuttgart about the counterclaims.
 As a next step, Uniclaro is allowed to respond to the Company's statement of defense.

-At this stage, the Company management cannot assess the chances of the claim advancing or the potential outcome of this these proceedings.
+At this stage, the Company management cannot assess the chances of the claim advancing or the potential outcome of these proceedings.
+Therefore, no provision has been recorded in respect of this claim.